epfl-ml4ed/flipped-classroom/README.md

-## Early Prediction in Flipped Classrooms
+## Success Prediction in Flipped Classrooms

 Increasingly adopted over the years, **flipped classrooms** require students to complete pre-class activities before participating in face-to-face sessions.
 For pre-class activities, this design often makes use of **digital content** published in online platforms.
 The **students’ engagement** in pre-class activities is essential for the success of flipped classrooms, as these activities prepare students for effective participation in face-to-face sessions.